Emma Cannon & Victoria Wells co-authors of FERTILE look What Causes PCOS.

 There are many factors that influence our gut microbiome.
 It is largely genetic but also influenced by nutrition and lifestyle.
 Antibiotics and poor dietary choices can compromise the balance of the gut microbiome.
 The key to a gut-friendly diet is fibre and variety and good probiotic food sources.
 It only takes a few days of a low fibre diet for the microbe population in the gut to change and other factors affect it including stress and sleep deprivation.
 Avoid probiotic drinks that can have added sugar and artificial sweeteners.

-Taking a probiotic supplement can help restore gut health and is helpful whilst gradually introducing probiotic foods into the diet and recommended when travelling or after a course of antibiotics to help repopulate the gut.
+Taking a probiotic supplement can help restore gut health problem and is helpful whilst gradually introducing probiotic foods into the diet and recommended when travelling or after a course of antibiotics to help repopulate the gut.
 I recommend taking a supplement for three months to help regulate bowel movement and increase beneficial bacteria to improve gut health.

 Environmental hormone disrupters